-In a separate statement, France’s TotalEnergies confirmed this oil discovery in the Pedunculo well, which lies within the Sépia co-participated area, operated by Petrobras with a stake of 51.9 per cent where the French player holds 19.2 per cent net interest, alongside QatarEnergy (14.4 per cent) and Petronas (14.4 per cent).
-TotalEnergies highlighted that the Sépia shared reservoir currently produces 170,000 barrels of oil per day.
+In a separate statement, France’s TotalEnergies confirmed the oil discovery in the Pedunculo well within the Sépia co-participated area, operated by Petrobras with a stake of 51.9 per cent where the French player holds 19.2 per cent net interest, alongside QatarEnergy (14.4 per cent) and Petronas (14.4 per cent).
+TotalEnergies highlights that the Sépia shared reservoir currently produces 170,000 barrels of oil per day.

 David Mendelson, Senior Vice President, Americas at TotalEnergies Exploration & Production, remarked: “This is excellent news, just a few months after concluding our entry into the world-class Sépia field in Brazil, where we are already benefitting from the production performance from the first FPSO.